 I don’t recall seeing anyone sad or grumpy on a Chiva.
 The celebratory atmosphere is infectious, which is a quintessential part of our culture (read our articles Novena: the best way to eat, pray, love (and sing) in Christmas and Christmas traditions in Bogotá: Aguinaldos to find out about other ways of having fun at Christmas).
 It’s the kind of ride that is prohibited in many countries, but not in Colombia, and that’s why it’s so unique and special.
 Remember that while you are having the time of your life, you’re also riding on a piece of history, so it’s really the ultimate local experience that will never get old!

 Was this article useful?
-Do you know more cool information about Christmas traditions in Bogotá?
-Or maybe an experience you would like to share?
+Have you ever ride a chiva in Bogotá?
+Or maybe you have an experience you would like to share?
 Please share and/or comment on this article, and visit our homepage Colture to take a look at my articles and many others to find more essential information about Bogotá before or during your trip.